Skip to main content

 • Group related information

-Choose clear, descriptive names:
+Choose clear, stable names:

 • Use business terminology